bravecobra/emojivoto-dotnet/README.md

 ### Monitoring through opentelemetry (datadog)

-Now instead having to run that monitoring backend outselves, we can also choose to output to a cloud service like [Datadog](https://datadoghq.com) or [Splunk](https://www.splunk.com/).
+Now instead having to run that monitoring backend ourselves, we can also choose to output to a cloud service like [Datadog](https://datadoghq.com) or [Splunk](https://www.splunk.com/).
 This example shows exporting to Datadog.

 > Make sure you create an `.env` file with your `DD_API_KEY` and `DD_SITE` values.
 This setup will then automatically fill in in the required place.